iLampard/argcheck/README.md

 # argcheck

 A decorator based implementation of argument checks, whose code is largely referenced from [zipline/utils/input_validation](https://github.com/quantopian/zipline/blob/master/zipline/utils/input_validation.py), provides various functionality in argument validation.
+* *prepocessor*: decorator that applies pre-processors to the arguments of a function before calling the function
 * *expect_kinds*: decorator to check argument dtype kinds
 * *expect_types*: decorator to check argument types
 * *optional*: helper of *expect_types* to deal with default argument